utkubugrayilmaz/CleanWatch-Stream-Player/README.md

 python main.py
 ```

+⚠️ Disclaimer
+This project is for educational purposes only.
+The developer is not responsible for any misuse of this software.

 ## 🇹🇷 Türkçe Açıklama

 **CleanWatch** YouTube, PuhuTV, Twitch gibi platformlardaki videoları, web tabanlı reklamlara ve takipçilere (tracker) maruz kalmadan, doğrudan masaüstünüzde izlemenizi sağlayan açık kaynaklı, hafif bir oynatıcıdır.